shawn-nyk/tp/docs/UserGuide.md

 Finds all applications in your list of applications whose job titles contain any of the given keywords.

 Format: `find app KEYWORD [ANOTHER_KEYWORD]...`
-- Only the application name will be searched for.
+- Only the application job title will be searched for.
 - The search is case-insensitive. e.g. `engineer` will match `Engineer`.
-- Companies with names matching at least one keyword will be returned. e.g. `Software Engineer` will return applications whose names contain the word `Software` *or* `Engineer`.
+- Applications with job titles matching at least one keyword will be returned. e.g. `Software Engineer` will return applications whose job titles contain the word `Software` *or* `Engineer`.
 - The order of the keywords does not matter. e.g. `Software Engineer` and `Engineer Software` will return the same results.
 - Only full words will be matched. e.g. `Engineer` will not match `Engine`.